charliecalvert/CloudNotes/Assignments/Npm/SystemdServiceComplete.md

 - Aws-Provision
 - And, ultimately, your final.
 But you don't need that yet.

+Please let me know which programs you want me to check.

-All of these projects should just work whether I start them with
+All of these projects should just work when I start them as follows:

 - runClientServer (Both the **client** and **server** started with **try-run-both**)
 - runServer       (All one app via **build-copy** in the server)